neutroon/04academy_custom-theme/README.md

 3. **Interactive Session Selection:**
    - Allows users to select session durations and highlights the selected option.
    - Automatically recalculates pricing based on the selected duration.

-How to Use:
-1. Include this script in your HTML file.
-2. Ensure the DOM structure includes the required elements with corresponding class and ID names.
-3. Customize the `sessions` array to update session details like duration, price, and discounts.
-4. Ensure CSS styles are in place to visually differentiate selected items and display error messages.